chmduquesne/chmd.fr/lighttpd-external-auth.chmd.fr/index.md

             ...
         )

-3. Put the content you want to protect in a conditional.
+4. Put the content you want to protect in a conditional.
 Here, we are going to protect every url starting with [http://lighttpd-external-auth.chmd.fr/demo1](https://lighttpd-external-auth.chmd.fr/demo1).
-   To do so, we load the script with `magnet.attract-physical-path-to` in the conditional.
+   To do so, we load the script with `magnet.attract-physical-path-to` in the conditional:

         $HTTP["host"] == "lighttpd-external-auth.chmd.fr" {
             server.document-root = "/home/www/sites/lighttpd-external-auth.chmd.fr/"